merjildo/shortestRoute/README.md

 > cd $GOPATH/bin

->./shortestRoute
+>./shortestRoute path_to_CSV_file.csv

 ### 2. Interface Testing

 #### A. Using Command line (cli):
-in a different console run the following:
+Open a new console and run the following:

 > cd $GOPATH/bin